Derogations, Democratic Backsliding, and International Human Rights During the COVID-19 Pandemic

 During times of crises, states may have different motivations about protecting their reputation and signaling transparency to both domestic and international audiences.
 Transparency about human rights can come in many forms, including clear websites, information about policy, and navigable institutions (Creamer & Simmons, 2013).
 Transparency can be a dimension of institutional design in international law (Bianchi & Peters, 2013) that impacts compliance with human rights law through increasing the understanding of norms and expectations (Chayes & Chayes, 1993), and can shape the perception of international institutions and governments during times of crises (Bruemmer & Taylor, 2013).
 In the context of international disasters, there has been an increasing push to provide information about the disaster and government response, though transparency is often provided only when a certain threshold of severity is reached (Riccardi, 2018).

 Bringing these literatures together, we expect that states that issue derogations are more willing and capable of communicating to domestic and international audiences about potential and real rights restrictions during the COVID-19 pandemic.
 Concerns about international reputation often shape behavior and are connected to the desire to obtain certain goals—these usually include some form of aid, trade, membership and holding office in IOs, and receiving higher rankings on performance indicators (Bush & Zetterberg, 2021; Kelley & Simmons, 2019; Levitsky & Way, 2010).
-Generally, when countries seek cooperation from the international community, they seek external legitimacy (Kelley, 2012) and will consequently abide by legal and normative commitments to uphold human rights and rule of law.
-Public international commitments, such as compliance with the ICCPR, can thus be an important way for states, especially those backsliding, to signal their intent to the international community, to agree to respect these rights moving forward.
+Generally, when countries seek cooperation from the international community, they seek external legitimacy (Kelley, 2012) and will consequently abide by legal and normative commitments to uphold human rights and the rule of law.

 We posit that backsliding without derogating signals that the national government does not value its international reputation or is not institutionally capable of communicating transparently about potential and real restrictions and abuses during the pandemic.
-In other words, we expect that we can learn about international signaling and state behavior by examining the dynamics of how backsliding states used international law during crisis.
+In other words, we expect that we can learn about international signaling and state behavior by examining the dynamics of how backsliding states used international law during a crisis.
 Examining behavior during the COVID-19 pandemic will provide insights into state signaling and intentions during the crisis.

 Table 1: Expectations about state transparency and practices during COVID-19